malcommac/SwiftRichString/README.md

 	$0.traitVariants = .italic
 }

-// Create a group which contains your style, each identified by a tag. let myGroup = StyleGroup(base: normal, ["bold": bold, "italic": italic])

-// Use tags in your plain string let str = "Hello <bold>Daniele!</bold>.
+let myGroup = StyleGroup(base: normal, ["bold": bold, "italic": italic]) let str = "Hello <bold>Daniele!</bold>.
 You're ready to <italic>play with us!</italic>" self.label?.attributedText = str.set(style: myGroup)
 ```